chameleon-lizard/autorice/README.md

 - compton as a composite manager
 - i3lock-color (the only thing that is being installed using manjaro's pamac)
 - thefuck as a helper if you have a habit of writing pyhton instead of python
+- gdown to download the configs file from my Google Drive.
+Yes, I know, I'm a retard, but I am waiting for my payday to rent my hosting and store the configs there.
+So this will change in the future.

 ## Possible thanks to
 - [Deviantfero's WPGTK, his theme and icons](https://github.com/deviantfero/wpgtk)
 - [Dylanaraps's Pywal](https://github.com/dylanaraps/pywal)
 - [GideonWolfe's zathura-pywal](https://github.com/GideonWolfe/Zathura-Pywal)
+- Pink Floyd, my laziness, my boredom and coffee